Pool Ionizer vs. Salt Chlorinator

 Q2: Do salt chlorinators eliminate the need for pool chemicals?

-A: No, salt chlorinators still produce chlorine, and pool owners may need to balance pH and alkalinity levels.
+A: No, salt chlorinators still produce chlorine, and pool owners need to balance pH and alkalinity levels. pH levels are adjusted more frequently because of the sodium hydroxide byproduct of salt electrolysis.

 Q3: Which system is better for sensitive skin?

-A: Pool ionizers are generally gentler on skin and eyes since they minimize chlorine exposure.
+A: Pool ionizers are generally gentler on the skin and eyes since they minimize chlorine and sodium hydroxide exposure.

 Q4: Can a pool ionizer and salt chlorinator be used together?

-A: Yes, using both systems can further reduce chlorine levels while ensuring thorough sanitation.
+A: Yes, using both systems can further reduce chlorine levels while ensuring thorough sanitation and less corrosive water.

 Q5: Which system has lower maintenance costs?